Skip to content

 #Writing

-• Tell users if the link takes you away from the platform (e.g. “You can learn more about HTTP status codes in our Help Center.” )
+• External links: Clearly indicate when a link leads to an external website (e.g., "You can learn more about HTTP status codes in our Help Center.").